Peruvian National Football Team Fan Token (FPFT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Peruvian National Football Team Fan Token Historical Price

-According to the latest data gathered on Peruvian National Football Team Fan Token live price page, the current price of Peruvian National Football Team Fan Token is 0.00138045USD.
-The circulating supply of Peruvian National Football Team Fan Token(FPFT) is 22.91M FPFT , giving it a market capitalization of $31.66K.
+According to the latest data gathered on Peruvian National Football Team Fan Token live price page, the current price of Peruvian National Football Team Fan Token is 0.00131535USD.
+The circulating supply of Peruvian National Football Team Fan Token(FPFT) is 22.91M FPFT , giving it a market capitalization of $29.72K.

 How Does Peruvian National Football Team Fan Token (FPFT) Price Prediction Module Work?